Abstract

 S

-Simultaneous repair of bilateral pectoralis major tendons: a case report
+, et al. Simultaneous repair of bilateral pectoralis major tendons: a case report.

 World J Orthop